automerge/automerge-classic/BINARY_FORMAT.md

   for rows of an Automerge.Table object).
 In the case of a `link` operation, this property contains the ID of the child object being referenced.
 Not present on other operations.
+* `pred`: An array of IDs of operations that are overwritten by this operation, in the form `counter@actorId`.
+Any existing operations that are not overwritten must be concurrent, and result in a conflict.
+The `pred` property appears on all types of operation, but it is always empty on an operation with `insert: true`, since such an operation does not overwrite anything.

 Note several differences to the old format: